deschler/django-modeltranslation/docs/modeltranslation/installation.rst

 Advanced Settings
 *****************

-Modeltranslation also has some advanced settings to customize its behaviour:
+Modeltranslation also has some advanced settings to customize its behaviour.

+.. _settings-modeltranslation_default_language:

 ``MODELTRANSLATION_DEFAULT_LANGUAGE``
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^